bretton/samplehugositecontent/README.md

 # samplehugositecontent

-This repo is for sample hugo site content to import into a hugo site
+This repo is for sample hugo site content to import into a hugo site.

-Very much WIP currently.
+The sample content is a fictional store with blog.

 ## Pages